Get a free, no obligation personal loan quote with rates as low as 9.99%

 READ ARTICLE

-Does Your Car Insurance Cover the Car or the Person?
+Does Your Car Insurance Cover The Car Or The Person?

 Having said that, the car must be operated legally, which means it cannot be driven by someone without a current driver’s license or by someone who is using the car for illegal purposes.
-The vehicle also cannot be driven by anyone who you have specifically named and excluded from your policy.
+The vehicle also cannot be driven by anyone who you have specifically excluded from your policy.
 In these cases, the insurance company will not provide coverage.

-What Will My Insurance Cover if Someone Else Has an Accident With My Car?
+What Will My Insurance Cover if Someone Else Has An Accident With My Car?

 • Accident benefits and bodily harm – This portion of your insurance policy will cover the cost of medical expenses if the person driving the car is injured in an accident.